Updated On: 11th Nov’19

 A business starts incurring costs of a project before it actually begins taking a shape.
 There are various elements that contribute towards the project.
 Let’s take a look at them.

-We all know that we need a platform to build a website, so this cost is inevitable.
+We all know that we need a platform to build a multivendor marketplace, so this cost is inevitable.
 Yes, you may want to opt for an open source platform that doesn’t charge a single penny for a license, but it would lack features and you need to put in a lot of effort to customize it.
 Every time you need to add a feature, you’ll be shedding out more money from your pocket.

 And then there are some feature rich platforms that come at a hefty price.
-These platforms boast of features that you won’t even need on your website.
+These platforms boast of features that you won’t even need on your marketplace.
 Why would you spend a substantial amount of money on features that you’re not going to use at all?

 We all know that a website needs a hosting service where all its data is stored.
 No matter how awesome your web pages are, no end user will be able to see any of them if you don’t get a web hosting service.
-And given the fact that we are talking about an eCommerce website, we know shared hosting won’t be good enough.
+And given the fact that we are talking about an eCommerce marketplace, we know shared hosting won’t be good enough.

 So you are left with two options: either choose a dedicated server or go for a cloud server.
 Cloud server normally costs less than a dedicated server, but dedicated server gives you a better uptime and more reliability.